-Most, but not all, patients who undergo a blood stem cell transplant will become infertile.
+Most, but not all, patients who undergo a bone marrow or stem cell transplant will become infertile.
 If you had a reduced intensity transplant (nonmyeloablative transplant) you are less likely to become infertile.

-Fortunately, there are options available to couples that wish to have children after a transplant.
+Fortunately, there are options available to couples who wish to have children after a transplant.

 Men: Artificial Insemination/Sperm Retrieval